BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/what-is-money/index.md

 Friedrich Hayek once observed, <i>“Money is one of the greatest instruments of freedom ever invented by man.”</i> It liberates us from these constraints, enabling cooperation and abundance on an unprecedented scale.
 Money isn’t optional; it’s the lifeblood of civilization itself.

-Next, we’ll explore <a href=”https://www.bitcoinchatt.org/new-to-bitcoin/history-of-money”>the History of Money</a>—from shells to dollars—and see how they stack up against the ideal traits of money.
+Next, we’ll explore the [History of Money](/new-to-bitcoin/history-of-money)—from shells to dollars—and see how they stack up against the ideal traits of money.

 <br>